Dee Dee Sharp: Career as a session vocalist

+Rise to fame and mainstream success

+By 1962, singer Chubby Checker had become Parkway Records' biggest star, having charted nearly twenty singles in his first two and a half years with the label, and popularizing the twist dance craze.
+According to Sharp, Checker discovered her while she was providing backing vocals during one of his recording sessions and recommended her to Bernie Lowe, head of Cameo-Parkway Records.
+Seeking to extend the success of his dance-oriented recordings, Sharp was paired with Checker o a recording.
+The result was a duet, although Sharp was not credited on the original single release.
+Released in February 1962, "Slow Twistin'" entered the Top 10 within three weeks.

+She was immediately signed by Cameo Records as a solo artist Mann and Lowe renamed her Dee Dee Sharp—a nickname derived from her brother's habit of calling her "Dee" and because she sang in the key of D-sharp.
+The same say that she recorded "Slow Twistin'," she also recorded her debut solo single, "Mashed Potato Time," which was released in February 1962.
+The song reached No. 2 on the Billboard Hot 100, sold more than one million copies, and earned a gold disc.
+At the age of 16, this success made Sharp one of the first Black female teen idols.
+Sharp was offered "The Loco-Motion", a song written by Gerry Goffin and Carole King, but declined to record it.
+The song was subsequently recorded by Little Eva and became a No. 1 hit on the Billboard Hot 100 in 1962.

+In April 1962, Sharp accompanied Checker on the road as his opening act at the 1962 Seattle World's Fair.

-In 1962, she was signed by Cameo-Parkway and was re-christened Dee Dee Sharp by producers Kal Mann and Bernie Lowe.
-At the time, her brother called her "Dee" and since she sang in "D sharp" she was given this new identity.
-She produced a string of successful Billboard Hot 100 top 10 hits: Mashed Potato Time" (No. 2), "Gravy (For My Mashed Potatoes)" (No. 9), "Ride!"
-(No. 5) and "Do the Bird" (No. 10).
-Both "Mashed Potato Time" and "Ride!" each sold over one million copies, and were awarded gold discs.
-"Do the Bird" provided her only entry in the UK Singles Chart, where it peaked at No. 46 in April 1963.
+Sharp followed her breakthrough with a string of Billboard Hot 100 top 10 hits: "Gravy (For My Mashed Potatoes)" (No. 9), "Ride!"
+(No. 5), and "Do the Bird" (No. 10).
+"Ride!" also sold more than one million copies and received a gold disc.
+"Do the Bird" became her only entry on the UK Singles Chart, peaking at No. 46 in April 1963.

+Cameo marketed Sharp as a pop artist, and as a result she made relatively few appearances on the Chitlin' Circuit.
+The label also sent her to modeling and charm school.
 From 1962 to 1981 she appeared several times on American Bandstand, the ABC Television Network music-performance and dance series hosted by Dick Clark.
 She was also a regular feature on Clark's Caravan of Stars tours.
-In 1965 Sharp performed the jazz song "Steady, Steady" on the Ed Sullivan show.
+In 1965, Sharp performed the jazz song "Steady, Steady" on The Ed Sullivan Show.
 Unhappy with record sales, she switched to Atco/Atlantic Records in 1966.

 In 1967, Sharp married Kenny Gamble of the songwriting and production duo Gamble & Huff.
 Sharp recorded for Gamble Records and Philadelphia International, and she worked with Gamble & Huff behind the scene at various iterations of TSOP (The Sound of Philadelphia) Records.